-Go To:
+Go To

-What is online learning?
+What is Online Learning?

 Using a computer at home or work, you can receive course information, view course content, submit assignments, and discuss with your instructor and fellow students.
-At PGCC, we use Canvas as our course management system.
+At PGCC, we use Canvas as our learning management system.
 Just as you have become familiar with the arrangement of a classroom on campus, you will become familiar with the features of an online classroom within Canvas:

 • Announcements